AdaCore/ada-spark-rfcs/considered/rfc-non-uniform-memory-access.rst

 Summary
 =======

-This features proposes a new way to design storage pools, in particular to deal with support of platforms with incompatible memory segments such as CUDA.
+This features proposes a way to specifi non-uniform memory access, as an alternative to storage pools, in particular to deal with support of platforms with incompatible memory segments such as CUDA.

 Motivation
 ==========